Wrestling: From the Great Gama’s family, a wrestler after 28 years, thanks to a Japanese rival

 Abid is right for this is no ordinary family of wrestlers.
 Perhaps one can say it the wrestling family of the subcontinent.
 Abid is the grandson of Imam Baksh, brother of the Gulam Mohammed.
 Gulam is popularly known as Gama pehelwan around the world.

 Gama wasn’t just any wrestler.
-He is synonymous to strength in the wrestling world and second only to Hanuman.
-Gama is the cricket equivalent of WG Grace and Don Bradman rolled into one.
+He is synonymous with strength in the wrestling world and second only to Hanuman.
+Gama is the cricketing equivalent of WG Grace and Don Bradman rolled into one.
 He was bestowed with Rustam-e-Hind [champion of India] and Rustam-e-Zamana [champion of the universe] titles.

-Not just Gama, even Imam stayed unbeaten in his career.
+Not just Gama, even Imam Baksh stayed unbeaten in his career.
 The two brothers were the best wrestlers in India even after they moved to Pakistan after the partition in 1947.

 “They earned so much from wrestling and there is so much history they have left behind.
 Their sons were equally good wrestlers.
 But I don’t know what went wrong after that,” Abid said.